 Credits: 60 ECTS (European Credit Transfer System).

-Diploma: Masters of Law (LL.M.) in Fashion Law - Master universitario di secondo livello.
+Diploma: Masters of Law (LL.M.) in Food Law - Master universitario di secondo livello.

-Language: English is the language of the courses and of the other activities.
+Language: English is the language of the courses and all related activities.

 Class: as to foster the participation of professionals and interested graduates, classes are held primarily: